SchapiroLabor/NEP_IST_generation/README.md

 Second, we assigned cell type labels in the empty tissue scaffold using bash scripts that combine all different cell type abundance levels with the different cell-cell adjacency matrices (symmetric or asymmetric dataset in the study).
 Seeds were set based on the scaffold number used (sym_dataset_create.sh, asym_dataset_create.sh).

 ### Structure

-#### spatialpower:
+`/spatialpower`:
 - files from original github repository `klarman-cell-observatory/PowerAnalysisForSpatialOmics` for scaffold generation and cell type labeling.
-Minorly adapted to extract .csv matrices for labeling.
+Minorly adapted to extract .csv matrices for labeling (see https://github.com/klarman-cell-observatory/PowerAnalysisForSpatialOmics/pull/7)

-#### scripts
+`/scripts`:
-- IST_4ct_heuristic_simulation_symmetric.py: Script for cell type labeling with heuristic approach generating cohorts for symmetric dataset with differrent levels of self preference of cell type 0 (random, weak, strong).
+- `/IST_4ct_heuristic_simulation_symmetric.py`: Script for cell type labeling with heuristic approach generating cohorts for symmetric dataset with differrent levels of self preference of cell type 0 (random, weak, strong).
 4 cell types, different cell type 0 abundance options.
-- IST_4ct_heuristic_simulation_asymmetric.py: Script for cell type labeling with heuristic approach generating cohorts for ssymmetric dataset with differrent levels of cross preference of cell type 0 to cell  type 1 (random, weak, strong).
+- `/IST_4ct_heuristic_simulation_asymmetric.py`: Script for cell type labeling with heuristic approach generating cohorts for ssymmetric dataset with differrent levels of cross preference of cell type 0 to cell  type 1 (random, weak, strong).
 4 cell types, different cell type 0 abundance options.

-#### home
+`/envs`:
+- `/env.yml`: Environment file from used conda environment.

-- scaffold_create.sh: bash script for creating tissue scaffolds on Helix cluster.
+`/scaffold_create.sh`: bash script for creating tissue scaffolds on Helix cluster.
 Alternatively, run `python spatialpower/tissue_generation/random_circle_packing.py -x 1000 -y 1000 --visualization --rmax 10 --rmin 10 -o sample_results/1_` for creating empty tissue scaffold from command line and vary naming number from 1-100.

-- sym_dataset_create.sh: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
+`/sym_dataset_create.sh`: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
 This script runs IST_4ct_heuristic_simulation_symmetric.py with all combinations of cell type abundances and cell-cell adjacencies.
 It was used for generation of the symmetric D1 dataset with self preference of ct 0.

-- asym_dataset_create.sh: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
+`asym_dataset_create.sh/`: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
 This script runs IST_4ct_heuristic_simulation_ssymmetric.py with all combinations of cell type abundances and cell-cell adjacencies.
 Used for generation of the asymmetric D2 dataset with cross preference of ct 0 to ct 1.